kevin-sean-chenn/kevin-sean-chenn/README.md

 * Business Administration w/ Concentration in Investment Finance

-* Interested in Algo Trading/Quant Finance
+* Interested in Fintech and Coding

-* Semi Proficient in Python and Excel
+* Semi Proficient in Python, SQL, and Excel

 * Love Tennis, Guitar, Video Games, and Food